AVC in a Wired Network

 Application Visibility and Control

-Application Visibility and Control (AVC) is a critical part of Cisco’s efforts to evolve its Branch and Campus solutions from being strictly packet and connection based to being application-aware and application-intelligent.
-AVC classifies applications using deep packet inspection techniques with the Network-Based Application Recognition (NBAR2) engine.
+Application Visibility and Control (AVC) is a Cisco solution that classifies applications using deep packet inspection with the Network-Based Application Recognition (NBAR2) engine, enabling application-aware and application-intelligent network operations.

 match protocol protocol name